Terms and Conditions

 ITSL may suspend the Services for non-payment, security threats, or material breach after notice (except immediate suspension as needed to protect the Services or third parties).
 Either party may terminate for material breach not cured within fifteen (15) days after written notice.
 Upon termination, Customer will cease use and pay all amounts due.
 Sections 5, 9–13, and 15–17 survive.

-15) Governing Law; Venue; Disputes
+15) Governing Law; Binding Mandatory Arbitration; Venue

 16) Miscellaneous; Notices; Updates; Contact